Film vs. Video In

 For scheduling efficiency it's desirable to shoot the scenes of their first shy lovemaking in the same hotel room (and possibly on the same day) as the scenes of their vicious arguing and fighting.

 We'll assume that changes in the motel room will be minimal, except for aging of the walls, furnishings, etc. The bigger challenge will be to age the actors appropriately.
-Not to worry, make-up people are pretty good at this kind of thing.
+Not to worry, make-up people are pretty good at this.

 In the final version of the film these scenes will be separated by other story elements.
 But, as you can see, it would be much more efficient if all of the motel scenes were shot at the same time.
 (We'll return to our unhappy couple in a moment.)